 Automated testing with WebDriver

-As of the Anniversary Update, you can programatically sideload your extension in Edge with WebDriver, enabling automated testing of extensions when Edge is launched in WebDriver mode.
+As of the Anniversary Update, you can programmatically sideload your extension in Microsoft Edge with WebDriver, enabling automated testing of extensions when Microsoft Edge is launched in WebDriver mode.
 This will allow you to set up automated tests for any extension that manipulates content on a page and verify that the correct behavior is exhibited.

 To sideload your extension for automated testing, you'll need to store your extension's folder under